 Outcomes: Outcome 3 Outcomes: Outcome 3 Greenlaw Business Centre - modern office building which provides 36 office suits and associated facilities was completed in March 2019.
 Foundry Links - upgrade to client facilities completed and interview pods installed, improving the experience for employability clients.
 New Railway Station Barrhead South - additional community and stakeholder consultation undertaken within Barrhead South Accessibility Study.
 Balgraystone Road - contractor appointed, work commenced on site in June with completion expected December 2019 providing improved access to the Country Park and new homes including new Council homes.
 Aurs Road - Design team appointed with detailed design progressing in cooperation with Scottish Water in respect of works to the dam wall.
 Community Benefits - a number of Community Benefits have been provided across the year including 3 new jobs for local people and 4 apprenticeships.
 In addition, 2 fully funded pre-apprenticeship courses for students from the East Renfrewshire area were supported in partnership with Morrison Construction and Clyde College.
 100% of Greenlaw Business Centre sub-contracts were awarded to Scottish companies and 80% of sub-contractors were Small to Medium sized Enterprises.
-Clarkston Town Centre - series of improvement works completed focussing on pedestrian priority and the new "parklets" providing public seating in close Efficiencies: proximity to the shops.
-All staff now have access to and use agile equipment.
-The state that a decease to and use agree equipments Customers: Extensive community engagement on the proposed Dams Promenade, including school &amp; community workshops &amp; site visits.
-Barrhead accessibility study consultation, two additional exhibitions &amp; consultation events in local venues.
+Clarkston Town Centre - series of improvement works completed focussing on pedestrian priority and the new "parklets" providing public seating in close proximity to the shops.
+Efficiencies: All staff now have access to and use agile equipment.
+Customers: Extensive community engagement on the proposed Dams Promenade, including school & community workshops & site visits.
+Barrhead accessibility study consultation, two additional exhibitions & consultation events in local venues.
 Meet the Buyer events were also supported.
 People: CPD supported, including Leaders for the Future, staff motivated and team now additionally staffed.